Hebrew Names That Are Not Angels

 AzraelAngel of death in later traditionLater death-angel name; use grief-aware language

 This is where wording matters most.
 "Later angelology connects Anael with grace" is safer than "the Bible names Anael as an angel of grace."
-Likewise, writers should never turn Azrael into a death prediction or omen.
+Likewise, never turn Azrael into a death prediction or omen.

 Comfort should not override accuracy.
 This helps readers separate grief-aware language from unsupported certainty claims.